 As is the case with Remington, Mossberg holds a large percentage of the law enforcement pump shotgun market.
 The Mossberg 500, 590 and 590A1 are somewhere between decent and excellent choices for defense; respectively.

-The 590 has an upgraded magazine tube which allows for additional capacity.
-The Mossberg 590A1 is even better with a heavier barrel, metal trigger assembly and metal safety.
-For even slightly higher expenditure, the home defender can have a magazine capacity of ten rounds with Mossberg’s 590M.
+The 590 has an upgraded magazine tube which allows for additional magazine capacity.
+The Mossberg 590A1 is even better with a heavier barrel, metal trigger guard and assembly and a metal safety.
+For a little more money, the home defender can have ten rounds of ammo capacity with Mossberg’s 590M.
 The M uses a detachable box magazine.
-Of course, mo’ capacity means mo’ weight.
+Of course, mo’ capacity means mo’ shotgun shells which means mo’ weight.
 You’ll have to decide for yourself between portability and capacity.

 On the other end of the fiscal spectrum, Mossberg offers a budget-friendly shotgun in their Maverick 88 line.
-These guns can be found for just over 200 bucks and have the option of an eight-round capacity.
+These guns can be found for just over $200 and have the option of an eight-round ammo capacity.

 One note on the Mossberg’s tang-mounted safety.
 It’s not wise to purchase a pistol grip-equipped shotgun with a tang safety.
 Engaging or disengaging the safety on a Mossberg requires the user to abandon their strong hand grip.
 Stick with traditional stocks when it comes to Mossbergs.

 Worried about short-stroking your pump gun?
-Among the most budget-friendly semi-automatic shotguns is the Mossberg 930 series.
+Among the most budget-friendly semi-automatic 12 gauge shotguns is the Mossberg 930 series.
 Street price for 930s are generally just over $500 and well worth their price.

 Cycling with low brass shells is always a concern with semi-auto shotguns.
 This is an area where the Benelli M1 and M2 models differed.
 The now-discontinued M1 was somewhat finicky with lighter loads due to some technical stuff you don’t care about.

 My 1999 model M1 will cycle anything all the way down to heavier birdshot.
 However, it does not like the combination of light loads (including buckshot) and an affixed light.
 It also does not function 100% with a cartridge holder like the Tacstar Side Saddle mounted to the receiver.
 Benelli’s M2 isn’t at all finicky.
-I highly recommend it for defensive use.
+I highly recommend it or the Benelli M4 for defensive use.

 Beretta has always made great shotguns.
 The newish model 1301 is one of their best yet.
 Many dyed-in-the-wool pump gun types are reconsidering their stance on autos with this new offering.